mcereda/ansible-role-git-server/README.md

 # Git server

-Install git and set the host to act as a git server.
+Make a host a Git server.

 ## Requirements